awsdocs/amazon-mq-developer-guide/doc_source/upgrading-brokers.md

 ### AWS CLI<a name="upgrading-brokers-automatic-upgrades-cli"></a>

- To activate automatic minor version upgrades by using the by using the AWS CLI, use the [update\-broker](https://docs.aws.amazon.com/cli/latest/reference/mq/update-broker.html) CLI command and specify the following parameters\.
+ To activate automatic minor version upgrades via the AWS CLI, use the [update\-broker](https://docs.aws.amazon.com/cli/latest/reference/mq/update-broker.html) CLI command and specify the following parameters\.
 +  `--broker-id` – The unique ID that Amazon MQ generates for the broker\.
 You can parse the ID from your broker ARN\.
 For example, given the following ARN, `arn:aws:mq:us-east-2:123456789012:broker:MyBroker:b-1234a5b6-78cd-901e-2fgh-3i45j6k178l9`, the broker ID would be `b-1234a5b6-78cd-901e-2fgh-3i45j6k178l9`\.
 +  `--auto-minor-version-upgrade` – Activates the auto minor version upgrade option\.